dat-adi/tinyApps/dataset-maker/README.md

 - [x] EXE
 - [x] Java, Python, C, C++, JS

+## Execution of the program
+Below is the execution of the program, in the command prompt.
 ```
 D:\tinyApps\dataset-maker>python dataset_maker.py
 Enter the path to the directory: D:\Learning\ImageProcessing\images